cvilas/guidance/people/maxims.md

 ## [Charlie Munger](https://en.wikipedia.org/wiki/Charlie_Munger)

 - Ideas:
+  - Find a simple idea and take it seriously
   - Work on your best idea.
 Don't diversify
 - Reading
   - Humans have been writing down their best ideas for 5,000 years.
 Read them.